 ONE: KEEP IT COSY – Are you going to be using some rooms in the house more than others throughout the day?
 If so, it's a good idea to keep these spaces at a constant temperature – between 18 and 21 degrees Celsius.

-TWO: LAYER – People living with dementia can find it harder to make suitable clothing choices when it comes to the weather.
+TWO: LAYER – People living with dementia can find it harder to make suitable clothing choices (read our article on clothing for people with dementia here) when it comes to the weather.
 If possible, make sure the person you're caring for wears enough layers, so that you can help them adjust to the changing temperatures of the day.

 THREE: FUEL UP – Keep the body's furnace firing too, by feeding it regularly with healthy snacks, and warming drinks.
 In general, foods that take longer to digest can help raise your body temperature and make you feel warmer.
 Oats, banana and sweet potatoes all tick this box.